Isglad/README-Generator/SampleREADME.md

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)
- # README Generator
+ # Professional README Generator

 ## Description
 A command-line application that dynamically generates a professional README file for your projects.
+This allows you to devote more time to working on the project.

 ## Table of Contents